 Storing fishing or camping gear on board a kayak while keeping it dry is quasi impossible in sit-in and SOT kayaks, as well as in hybrid canoe-kayaks.
-In contrast, W kayaks offer plentiful dry storage space in the cockpit and hull tips.
-This storage space is accessible to the passengers, which is yet another advantage over storage hatches.
+In contrast, Wavewalk kayaks offer plentiful dry storage space in the cockpit and hull tips.
+This storage space is always accessible to the passengers, which is yet another advantage over storage hatches.

 I’m a retired guide, and I live in the mountains of western North Carolina.

 I bought my S4 early this year, but so far I had only one chance to take it out on the river because this year has been been very unusual, since it kept raining until July, and the rivers have been high.
 The S4 was very stable in fast moving water, and easy to maneuver.

 I outfitted our S4 with a 1987 6hp Johnson outboard, and it works perfectly.

 My wife and I took our S4 to Florida, and we enjoyed it very much.
 She likes it, and she even likes driving it.

 I drive my S4 with a tiller extension, and I can drive it standing with no problems.
 I drove it in saltwater at a top speed of 15 mph, and at 13.4 mph in a sustained mode.
 I noticed that it was going faster in saltwater and at sea level than in freshwater in the mountains.
 I attribute this to the combination of more oxygen and more buoyancy.
 Note that the place where I live is at a 2,700 ft elevation.